-There’s an overwhelmingly large quantity of different shoes available to hikers.
-Initially I held the belief that rubber/plastic is rubber/plastic and there’s only so many different ways a company can reinvent the
+There’s an overwhelmingly large quantity of different shoes available for hikers.
+Initially I held the belief there’s only so many different ways a company can reinvent the

 wheel shoe.
-Interestingly, it was only until I bought some ultra lightweight Nike running shoes that I realised the materials used are vastly different.
+Interestingly, it was only until I bought a pair of ultra lightweight Nike running shoes that I realised the materials used in shoes are vastly different.
 Even in shoes where the same materials are used, a different design choice can make a huge difference.
-Consider two pieces of paper identical to each other, fold the edges of one piece of paper, and notice how rigid that paper becomes in comparison to the other–that’s the equivalent of a very a simple “design choice” using the same materials.
+Consider two pieces of paper identical to each other, fold the edges of one piece of paper–it has now become considerably more rigid in comparison to the other–that’s the equivalent of a very a simple “design choice” using the same materials.

-In an ideal world, we’d all like a shoe that weighs 50 grams, can last 5,000 miles, is soft, waterproof on the outside but also allows water to escape from the inside, etc. That shoe doesn’t exist–there’ll always be a compromise.
+In an ideal world, we’d all like a shoe weighing in at 50 grams; one that lasts 5,000 miles, is soft, waterproof on the outside and also allows water to escape from the inside, etc. That shoe doesn’t exist–there’ll always be a compromise.

-I’m from the UK and in my specific area, the shoe choices aren’t great in store but I can order online.
-What I’ve found is that sometimes shoes which are cheap in the USA are expensive in the UK and vice versa.
-This applies with jackets too.
-It makes me question the real value of an item and it also makes me question reviews.
-Is someone saying something is good because it’s cheaper?
-In an area where that shoe/item isn’t cheap, would it still receive such a positive review?
-For this reason, I think the best reviews are from people who’ve done long distance hikes (searching “Pacific Crest Trail gear list”, “Continental Divide Trail gear list”, “Appalachian Trail Gear list”, etc. into Google yields good results.)
+I think the best reviews you will find are from people who’ve done long distance hikes (searching “Pacific Crest Trail gear list”, “Continental Divide Trail gear list”, “Appalachian Trail Gear list”, etc. into Google yields good results.)
 They’re people who won’t put up with a terrible shoe just because it’s cheap.
-One piece of advice I can give is that you should be considering the cost and availability of the shoe in the area you plan to be hiking.
+Even those reviews can be biased e.g. sponsorship.
+Not only consider the cost of the shoe in the place you will be hiking but also the availability of the shoe.
 If you’re from England for example and you break in a shoe, you take it to America/Canada/wherever you are hiking, and then that shoe is ruined after a few hundred miles, it’s nice to buy the same model if you haven’t had any problems with it.

 Insoles for your shoes

-Much like the materials used in shoes, I’d seen insoles as a bit of a gimmick, but it stands to reason that if a shoe company only spends a few pennies (cents?) on the insoles of a shoe, then they’re not going to be as good as a company that focuses primarily on insoles.
-After reading anecdotal evidence and whatnot, I’ve came to the conclusion–based on no experience whatsoever–that are the best.
+Much like the materials used in shoes, I’d seen insoles as a bit of a gimmick, but I’ve since changed my view on that.
+I’ve heard way too many positive things about them for it to be ignored, and shoe companies often spend pennies on their insoles.
+After reading anecdotal evidence and whatnot, I’ve came to the conclusion–based on no experience whatsoever–that [amazon_textlink asin=’B01N6PP5OJ’ text=’Superfeet Carbon Insoles’ template=’ProductLink’ store=’photochirp-20′ marketplace=’US’ link_id=’b3c5bca4-746c-11e7-ae85-b515c38cccf7′] are the best.
 Unfortunately, they’re quite expensive.
 You can place them in different shoes and whatnot but it’s recommended you keep them for about 9 months.
-I’m probably going to buy some soon and I will comment more then, but I thought I’d mention this so you can do your own research.
+I didn’t buy them due to the cost but it’s research food.

 - Hiking boots